b-gran/config/README.md

 # `config`

 My personal MacOS configuration and dotfiles.
+All of the config can be automatically installed by `install.sh`, and the install script can be run repeatedly without issues.

 Inspired by https://github.com/nicksp/dotfiles and https://github.com/kaicataldo/dotfiles.